anuket-project/anuket-specifications/doc/tech/usecases.md

 Edge scope under CNTT will cover :

 -	Define Edge locations based on use case
--	Define some guideline about external factors that can affect the edge like WAN latency based on telco use case
+-	Define guidelines around factors that can affect the edge, for example, WAN latency based on telco use cases.
--	Define VNF/CNF profiles (if needed) specific to Edge use cases such as profiles required for acceleration technologies
+-	Define VNF/CNF profiles (if needed) specific to Edge use cases such as profiles required for acceleration technologies.
--	Define resource requirements in terms of compute, storage and networking; new concepts, such as hyper converged infrastructure, can     be introduced
+-	Define resource requirements in terms of compute, storage and networking; new concepts, such as hyper converged infrastructure, can     be introduced.
--	Define different Architecture models as no one size fits all"
+-	Define different Architecture models as no one size fits all".
 -

 Out of Scope

--	The API that can be exposed to 3rd party application developer
+-	The API that can be exposed to 3rd party application developer.
--	The Architecture of VNF/CNF ( CNTT Guideline only )
+-	The Architecture of VNF/CNF ( CNTT Guideline only).
--	Exact location of Edge deployment will vary by Operator
+-	Exact location of Edge deployment will vary by Operator.
--	latency may be vary based on operator transmission type (Microwave,Fixed),a well Transmission network reachability and architecture (Backhaul,front haul, Mid haul)
+-	latency may be vary based on operator transmission type (Microwave,Fixed),a well Transmission network reachability and architecture (Backhaul,front haul, Mid haul).
 -	Onboarding of VNF/CNF on edges cloud infrastructure.

 <a name="5.1.4"></a>